open-telemetry/opentelemetry.io/content/en/blog/2024/java-metric-systems-compared/index.md

 ## Benchmark: OpenTelemetry Java vs. Micrometer vs. Prometheus Java

-We’ve done a lot of performance engineering in opentelemetry-java, but how does it stack up against other popular metrics systems in the Java ecosystem?
+We’ve done a lot of performance engineering in OpenTelemetry Java, but how does it stack up against other popular metrics systems in the Java ecosystem?
 Let’s compare it to two of the most popular (see
 [GitHub stars](https://star-history.com/#prometheus/client_java&open-telemetry/opentelemetry-java&micrometer-metrics/micrometer&Date))